 The warm days of summer are here!
 We are ready to celebrate here at Detroit Lakes, Minnesota, with a season full of events and festivals!
-Join the fun as Detroit Lakes celebrated its sesquicentennial in 2021 with 150 individually decorated sailboats that you may discover as you stroll around our community.
+We invite you to join the fun.

 DL Cruise Night